 Q. Can I Wear Two Pairs of Compression Socks Together For Added Pressure?

 A. Yes!
-Additive effects that may come with the use of compression stockings.
+Additive effects may come with the use of compression stockings.
 For instance, some physicians have instructed patients to only wear a single level of compression in a pantyhose style, and then wear knee-length compression stockings over the pantyhose compression.
 For advice, check with your pharmacist or physician.

 Now that you have a better idea of what thigh-high compression stockings are all about, you should find out if they could benefit you.
 If you aren’t sure, check with your doctor, if you already know what type and size you need, then don’t delay in ordering them today.
 The sooner you get your compression socks and start wearing, then sooner you can see what an impact they can make on your health!